 - Interlibrary Loan (ILL) (656-4382) Obtain journal articles/borrow books from other libraries at no charge via Dana’s website (library.uvm.edu/dana) or via email (email@example.com).
 Articles sent directly to your email account.

 - Document Delivery (656-2653) Request articles from Dana’s journal collection via Dana’s website (library.uvm.edu/dana) or via email (firstname.lastname@example.org).
 Articles sent directly to your email account.

 The Dana Medical Library has an active Liaison Program whereby a professional Health Sciences Librarian is assigned to each residency specialty.
 Your Library Liaison can assist you with any of your information needs.
 A few examples of Liaison activities include:

-- *Assisting with Journal Clubs;
+- Helping with Journal Clubs;

-- *Setting up alerting services;
+- Setting up Alerting Services;

 - Providing instruction and assistance with knowledge management tools like EndNote or with slide presentation software like PowerPoint;